rust-lang/rfcs/active/0000-allocator.md

 object, but one is also planning to immediately fill it with fresh data, making the copy step useless.)

-We could offer specialized methods like these in the `RawAlloc` interface, with a signature like
+We could offer specialized methods like these in the [`RawAlloc` trait] interface, with a signature like
 ```rust
 fn try_grow_bytes(&self, ptr: *mut u8, size: uint, align: uint, old_size: uint) -> bool